As the name suggests, concentrated solar power uses mirrors to concentrate the sun's energy onto one point. Let's explore more...

 3. Parabolic Dish Systems

-The parabolic troughs are made of reflective material which focuses sunlight onto a focal point – a receiver pipe .
+Parabolic troughs use reflective material to focus sunlight onto a focal point – a receiver pipe .

 The receiver pipe contains fluid which transfers the heat to boil water and turn generator turbines.